mitre/secure-coding-case-studies/typescript/msccs-12.md

 ### Introduction:

 Applications need to authenticate users to verify that the entity interacting with the application is in fact who they claim to be.
 Authentication is a critical step when information or functionality should only be available to specific entities.
 Before any entity's access can be authorized, the entity's identity must be verified.
 When this verification fails, unintended entities (e.g., an adversary) may be able to access the information or functionality that they are not authorized for.
 The underlying weakness that leads to improper authentication is annually one of the CWE™ Top 25 Most Dangerous Software Weaknesses, ranking at #13 in 2023 and #14 in 2024.
-In 2025, such a weakness was discovered in the API key creation functionality of Better Auth.
+In 2025, such a weakness was discovered by ZeroPath in the API key creation functionality of Better Auth.
 This case study will examine the weakness, the resulting vulnerability, what it allowed an adversary to accomplish, and how the issue was eventually mitigated.

 ### Software: